icedland/iced/Iced/README.md

 = Classes

 See below for some examples.
+All classes are in the `Iced.Intel` namespace.

 Decoder: